HL7/cql-ig/input/pages/negation.md

     where MR.status = 'active'
       and MR.doNotPerform is not true

-define "Aspirin Not Requested For Reason":
+define "Aspirin Prohibited For Reason":
   [MedicationRequest: Aspirin] MR
     where MR.status in { 'active', 'completed' }
       and MR.statusReason in "Negation Reason Codes"